SAN FRANCISCO ●Attractions●Parks/Zoo

 Battery Chamberlin is adjacent.
 Rangers conduct demonstrations of the world’s last remaining 50-ton “disappearing gun” on the first weekend of the month, and environmental programs are sometimes offered.

 China Beach End of Seacliff Ave./28th Ave., Richmond District.
 Free.
+No dogs.
 Located in an exclusive residential area, this secluded cove is a surprising find.
+This beach is named for the Chinese fisherman who anchored their junks offshore and camped here during the Gold Rush.
 Parking is on a bluff, then you walk down steep stairs to a sheltered, sandy beach.
 The surf is gentle, so swimming and wading are possible, and changing rooms and restrooms are available in summer.

 Ocean Beach Access at Sloat Blvd. and Lincoln Ave.
 A popular spot with experienced surfers, this 4-mile-long beach runs along the Great Highway for 3 ½ miles and is also a great place to walk, play volleyball, and skate along the walkway.
 Be aware that the water is chilly and has strong, dangerous riptides.
 Best access and parking is at the end of Golden Gate Park off Lincoln Avenue, though other access points are found south at points where traffic lights are located.